GUE-CYBER-LIMITED/digital-skills-for-marketing/02_digital_marketing_basics/content_creation.md

-# Content Creation

-**Content creation** is the process of producing written, visual, or multimedia content that engages an audience and communicates key messages.

-## Types of Content:
-- **Blog Posts**
-- **Infographics**
-- **Videos**
-- **Social Media Posts**

-### Tips for Effective Content:
-- **Know Your Audience:** Tailor your content to their needs and preferences.
-- **Use Keywords:** Include keywords for SEO purposes.
-- **Focus on Quality:** Provide value to your readers, not just promotional material.

-### Tools for Content Creation:
-- **Canva:** Graphic design tool for creating images, infographics, and more.
-- **Grammarly:** Writing tool for grammar and style improvement.
-- **ChatGPT:** AI tool to assist in generating content ideas or text.
+---
+layout: page
+title: "Content Creation"
+parent: "Module 2: Digital Marketing Basics"
+nav_order: 3
+---

 # Lesson 3: Content Creation

 Welcome to Lesson 3 of Module 2!
-Today, we’re diving into **Content Creation**, the process of making engaging material—like blog posts, videos, or images—to attract and connect with people online.
+Today, we're diving into **Content Creation**, the process of making engaging material—like blog posts, videos, or images—to attract and connect with people online.
 This beginner-friendly lesson uses simple language, fun analogies, and hands-on activities for your **Windows computer** or **Android phone**.
-We’ll explore what content creation is, why it’s key to digital marketing, and how to make great content.
-By the end, you’ll create your own content and share it.
-Let’s get creative!
+We'll explore what content creation is, why it's key to digital marketing, and how to make great content.
+By the end, you'll create your own content and share it.
+Let's get creative!

 ---